WordPress/theme-directory-env/README.md

 This utilises the https://github.com/wordpress/theme-check and https://github.com/wordpress/wordpress.org Github repo's.

 TODO.
-Add details about how to change origin of the submodules.
+Add details about how to change origin of the repo's

 TODO.
 Yarn might be able to build the themes?